JustinBusschau/C4-DSL-Builder/template/src/Other Files/Nested Files/description.md

 # Description

-This MD file is nested in a subfolder and it exists mainly to show how the `--split` option affects rendered output.

 The mermaid `gitGraph` below is included to show how inline mermaid files in nested sub-folders are handled.

 ```mermaid